-Afro-Caribbean Cuisine And Mezcal For The Masses At JOLOKO
+Afro-Caribbean Cuisine & Mezcal For The Masses At Joloko

 Mastication can sometimes be a chore, particularly when the first love of your life is the bottle.
 Yet it’s a must prior to a long night of unrelenting alcohol abuse.
 "Rmr 2 line ur stomach b4 we meet!" nags that one maternal friend in your group chat.
 "Even if it’s just a tbsp of butter.
 U can thank me 2moro. ;)" Sound familiar?

 Worst still is when friends schedule a 7pm dinner prior to the party.
 Five whole hours for whiling away a meal?
 Let’s skip straight to the shots, shall we?
 But if there’s one place where dinner, drinks and dancing form an impeccable ménage à trois, it’d be Joloko in Chow Kit, KL.